floomby/web3pp/README.md

 ### Things to finish

-* Finish fixed type handling
-* Make deployment not a variadic template so type hinting is available
+* Troubleshoot fixed point returns from rpc (I don't think this is my problem)
 * Call options (value, gas override, gas price, alternative signer)
-* Come up with a good way to map solidity structs into c++ objects
 * Work on library consistency
 * Documentation
 * Better testing coverage (abi decoding needs some work)
+* Make deployment not a variadic template so type hinting is available

 ### More things I need to finish